CZERTAINLY/CZERTAINLY-Helm-Charts/README.md

 ```bash
 helm show values harbor3key/czertainly > czertainly-values.yaml
 ```
-Now edit the `czertainly-values.yaml` according to your desired stated, see [Configuration parameters](#configuration-parameters) for more information.
+Now edit the `czertainly-values.yaml` according to your desired stated, see [Configurable parameters](#configurable-parameters) for more information.

 **Prepare list of trusted CA certificates**